 In 2014, Queensland’s police force turns 150 years old.
 One of the first of the anniversary retrospectives took place at the Queensland Police Museum yesterday.
 Former Special Branch detective Barry Krosch attracted a full house of over 100 people to the Museum to listen to his talk on the Queensland Special Branch, which existed from 1948 to 1989.
 Krosch was in the Special Branch for 10 years and today presents his master’s thesis on the history of the secretive organisation.
 His supervisor Dr Paul Reynolds of UQ said the inception of the Special Branch was related to the start of the Cold War with many jurisdictions across the western world initiating surveillance operations around this time.

-Krosch said all the Australian states started Special Branches around 1948 and ASIO began its operations in 1949 – the same year as former policeman George Orwell published 1984.
-Queensland’s Special Branch started on April 7, 1948 initially called Special Bureau using detectives involved in a similar bureau before the Second World War.
+Krosch said every Australian state started Special Branches around 1948 and ASIO began its operations in 1949 – the same year as former policeman George Orwell published 1984.
+Queensland’s Special Branch started on April 7, 1948 initially called Special Bureau using detectives from a similar pre-Second World War bureau.
 The bureau was based on the British model of surveillance dating back to the 1880s and was given the responsibility to deal with “subversive activities”, which at the time meant Communist activities.
-Queensland Communists controlled many unions and Labor Premier Ned Hanlon was rattled by large-scale demonstrations at Roma St and King George Square during the 1948 great rail strike.
+Communists controlled many Queensland unions and Labor Premier Ned Hanlon was rattled by large-scale demonstrations at Roma St and King George Square during the 1948 great rail strike.
 Krosch said protesters outsmarted the Government but within a day, the Special Bureau was up and running.

 It was renamed the Special Branch in 1950 with 13 detectives and five civilians.
-As well as Communists, they monitored Socialists, Nazis, Fabians, Women’s movements, “revolutionaries and saboteurs” and even Jehovah’s Witnesses.
 They followed a strict classification system which divided Communists into party members, “avowed” Communists, known to police as Communists, suspected Communists, and Communist sympathisers.
+They also monitored Socialists, Nazis, Fabians, Women’s movements, “revolutionaries and saboteurs” and even Jehovah’s Witnesses.
 Almost every political activist outside the main parties had a Special Branch file.
 ASIO paid for Special Branch activities and Branch operatives from across the country attended ASIO conferences so there was much synchronisation between state arms.

 Premier Joh Bjelke-Petersen detested Whitrod and forced him out in 1976.
 Under Whitrod’s replacement Terence Lewis, it was a torrid time of overt and covert action and many arrests.
-Krosch joined the Branch in 1978 around the time of the Hilton Bombing in Sydney.
-Krosch said the Branch had two roles.
-The first was intelligence and the second was VIP protection.
+Krosch joined the Branch in 1978 around the time of the Sydney Hilton Bombing.
+Krosch said the Branch had two roles – intelligence and VIP protection.
 Krosch said the two were interlocked but the protection role was often overlooked despite its importance and it took up much time and resources.